Arts in criminal justice

 The NCJAA’s report What does success look like for arts in criminal justice settings?
-(2018) sets out seven strategic recommendations to drive creative activity in criminal justice settings and calls for “investment in local partnerships that enable cultural pathways for people to continue to engage in arts and cultural activities both in and on their release from prison.”
-This project provides a timely opportunity to put this recommendation in to action and encourage effective local partnerships.
+(2018) set out seven strategic recommendations to drive creative activity in criminal justice settings and calls for “investment in local partnerships that enable cultural pathways for people to continue to engage in arts and cultural activities both in and on their release from prison.”
+This project provided a timely opportunity to put this recommendation in to action and encourage effective local partnerships.

-- Develop new and existing regional networks
+- Developed new and existing regional networks

-- Disseminate learning and best practice
+- Disseminated learning and best practice

 About the Rothschild Foundation

 The Rothschild Foundation continues the philanthropic tradition of the Rothschild family and their longstanding support of the arts, heritage, environment and social welfare.
 Based at Waddesdon Manor, the Foundation operates two open grant programmes both focusing on Buckinghamshire.
 Collaboration is an important element of the Foundation’s work, and it engages with a wide variety of partners to develop activity for the benefit of its local community.
 The Rothschild Foundation continues its commitment to initiatives in criminal justice settings which support rehabilitation and desistance from crime.